-The former US secretary of state and first lady put an electrifying cap on the Democratic convention's second night, speaking by satellite video and offering this message to any little girls who might have stayed up to see the ground-breaking moment on Tuesday night: "I may become the first woman president, but one of you is next."
+The former secretary of state and first lady put an electrifying cap on the Democratic convention’s second night, speaking by satellite video and offering this message to any little girls who might have stayed up to see the ground-breaking moment: “I may become the first woman president, but one of you is next.”

-Mrs Clinton earlier made history by becoming America's the first woman to be nominated for president by a major political party.
+She earlier became the first woman in the US to be nominated for president by a major political party.

 Her husband, former president Bill Clinton, later took to the convention stage in Philadelphia and described his wife as an impassioned “change-maker”.